Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 ### Retain Non-Bosses

 This prevents non-boss creatures randomising into bosses.
-Game will become a bit more chaotic.
+Game will become a bit more chaotic with this disabled.
+Expect to see bosses on many floors, or even multiple at once.

 ### Retain Bosses